cdiproperzio1/jumpy_horse/README.md

 ## Jumpy Horse
-A mobile app for wanna be cowboys
+A mobile app for wannabe cowboys